envato/dogstatsd-elixir/README.md

 A fork of [adamkittelson/dogstatsd-elixir](https://github.com/adamkittelson/dogstatsd-elixir) with improvements and bug fixes.

-A client for DogStatsd, an extension of the StatsD metric server for Datadog.
+A client for DogStatsD, an extension of the StatsD metric server for Datadog.

+It is implemented as GenServer thus can be fitted into a supervision tree.

 [![Build Status](https://travis-ci.org/envato/dogstatsd-elixir.svg?branch=master)](https://travis-ci.org/envato/dogstatsd-elixir)
 [![Coverage Status](https://coveralls.io/repos/envato/dogstatsd-elixir/badge.png?branch=master)](https://coveralls.io/r/envato/dogstatsd-elixir?branch=master)